subtirelumihail/web-app-simple/README.md

 Simple web application skeleton
 ==============

->A very simple web application skeleton that includes gulp, bower, compass, livereload and a local server
+>A very simple web application skeleton with Gulp + BrowserSync + Compass

 ##How to install